 In the beginning, Mass was celebrated in Fern Creek High School’s auditorium.
 On 8.5 acres, construction began on a combination church and school.
 A rectory was completed in 1954.
 Then, as now, the men and women of the parish donated their time and talent to hold down building costs.

-Today, St. Gabriel has more than 2,100 families and one of the largest schools in the Archdiocese, with 777 students (preschool-8th grade) and a growing religious education program of nearly 160 students.
+Today, St. Gabriel has more than 2,100 families and one of the largest schools in the Archdiocese, with 745 students (preschool-8th grade) and a religious education program of 135 students.
 In 1994 an ambitious building program was completed.
 It included a church, a multi-purpose building, and the renovation of the former church for school classrooms and parish staff offices.
 In August 2001, further renovations and additions were done to kitchen, cafeteria, library, computer rooms, classrooms, childcare area, parish offices and work areas.
 In the summer of 2015, an extensive preschool renovation was completed which supports their parish strategic plan.
 The new facility will accommodate increased capacity from 70 to 106 three-year-old and four-year-old students for full time preschool.
 This facility will also help to accommodate up to 250 students in their after school care program.